hoangph3/mlops-labs/seldon-core-serving/kafka-integration/README.md

 mnist-kafka-default-0-classifier-f69f8589c-z46zm   2/2     Running   0          65s
 ```

-6. Send real time data for stream processing, then check the data processed:
+7. Send real time data for stream processing, then check the data processed:
 ```sh
 # The bootstrap_servers is 127.0.0.1:32100, where nodeport is 32100
 $ python3 util/producer.py

 $ python3 util/consumer.py
 ```

+8. If you use a external kafka (docker, apache, ...)
+- Deploy kafka: `docker-compose up -d`.
+- Update `PLAINTEXT` in `KAFKA_ADVERTISED_LISTENERS` in compose file.
+- Update util/producer.py, util.consumer/py.
+- Testing